 J1 No significant risks noted.

 Risks to the building

 J2 No significant risks noted.

 Risks to the grounds

-J3 No significant risks noted.
+J3 Textured ceiling coatings and the cladding on the underside of the bedroom that

-Risks to people
+Risks to people projects over the entrance path may be asbestos containing materials.
+Simple precautions may be required if disturbed.

 J4 No significant risks noted.

 Other